 A point source is an emission source at a known location such as an industrial plant or a power station.
-Emissions from point sources represent sectors of the UK inventory either fully (such as power stations where the sector is made up of large operational facilities for which emission reporting is mandatory) or in part (such as combustion in industry, for which only the large sites within the sector are required to report emissions).
-In the latter case, the remainder of the emissions for the sector are mapped as an area source.
+Emissions from point sources may represent sectors of the UK inventory either fully (such as power stations where the sector is made up of large operational facilities for which emission reporting is mandatory) or in part (such as combustion in industry, for which only the large sites within the sector are required to report emissions).
+In the latter case, the residual emission (i.e. the proportional of the national total emission not accounted for by individual installations) is mapped as an area source.